tamalchowdhury/tamalwebsite/src/pages/start/index.md

 The same goes for JavaScript files.

-After creating a linking your new JS file, add this hello world alert into the code:
+After creating and linking your new JS file, add this hello world alert into the code:

 ```js title=script.js
 alert('Hello World')